dilawari2008/Golang-Task-Management-Service/README.md

 6. **Data Persistence**
    - Delete operations are implemented as soft deletes to maintain data integrity and audit history
-   - Task status changes and error conditions are logged in the database

 ## Infrastructure & Scaling